alpaka-group/llama/docs/pages/introduction.rst

 The record dimension consists of a hierarchy of names and describes nested, structured data, much like a :cpp:`struct` in C++.
 The array dimensions are zero-based integral ranges.
 Programs are written against this abstract data space and thus formulated independent of the physical manifestation of the data space.
-Programs can refer to subparts of the data space via virtual records or real l-value references.
+Programs can refer to subparts of the data space via record references or real l-value references.
 The data space is materialized via a mapping that describes how the index set of the data space is embedded into a physical memory.
 This mapping is exchangeable at compile time and can be augmented with additional information from the programs access pattern and target hardware information.
 Due to a mapping encapsulating the full knowledge of a memory layout, LLAMA supports layout aware copies between instances of the same data space but with different mappings.